From Signed Networks to Group Graphs: Stochastic matrices and monoids

 Identity is the unit matrix, and is in this set.
 Associativity is a property of matrix multiplication.
 Every element has an inverse (by definition) and, as we showed above in \eqref{ae:invcolsumone}, the inverse has columns which sum to one.
 Note the proof in \eqref{ae:invcolsumone} holds for the more general case where $\Smat \in \Scalhat$.
 We have closure in $\Scalhat(d)$ as the product matrix $\Smat.\Tmat$ is clearly a matrix of real values.
 The product matrix has an inverse $\Tmat^{-1}.\Smat^{-1}$ which exists since $\Smat^{-1}$ and $\Tmat^{-1}$ exist.
 The columns of the columns of the product $\Smat\Tmat$ sum to one as the proof in \eqref{ae:colsumone} only requires that the columns of $\Smat$ and $\Tmat$ each sum to one which we have in $\Scalhat(d)$.

 Thus the general stochastic matrices, the set $\Scalhat(d)$ of real $d$-by-$d$ matrices whose columns sum to one and which have an inverse, do form a group.
-For instance, the group of two-dimensional generalised stochastic matrices $\Scalhat(2)$ may be specified as the set $\{ \Smat(a,b)| a,b \in \Rbb, \; a+b \neq 1 \}$ where
+For instance, the group of two-dimensional generalised stochastic matrices $\Scalhat(2)$ may be specified as the set $\{ \Smat(a,b)| a,b \in \Rbb, \; a+b \neq 1 \}$ where $\Smat(a,b)$ was defined in \eqref{e:Sabdef}.